Web conferencing: Installation and operation

 Web conferencing software is invoked by all participants in a web meeting.
 Some technologies include software and functionality that differs for presenters and attendees.
 Software may run as a web browser application (often relying on Adobe Flash, Java, or WebRTC to provide the operational platform).
 Other web conferencing technologies require download and installation of software on each participant's computer, which is invoked as a local application.
 Many web conferencing vendors provide the central connectivity and provisioning of meeting "ports" or "seats" as a hosted web service, while others allow the web conference host to install and run the software on its own local servers.
 Another installation option from certain vendors allows for use of a proprietary computer appliance that is installed at the hosting company's physical location.

 Depending on the technology being used, participants may speak and listen to audio over standard telephone lines or via computer microphones and speakers.
 Some products allow for use of a webcam to display participants, while others may require their own proprietary encoding or externally provided encoding of a video feed (for example, from a professional video camera connected via an IEEE 1394 interface) that is displayed in the session.

 Vendor-hosted web conferencing is usually licensed as a service based on one of three pricing models: a fixed cost per user per minute, a monthly or annual flat fee allowing unlimited use with a fixed maximum capacity per session, or a sliding rate fee based on the number of allowed meeting hosts and per-session participants (number of "seats").

-Presentation of visual materials most often is accomplished through one of two primary methodologies.
-The web conferencing software may show participants an image of the presenter's computer screen (or desktop).
-Again, depending upon the product, the software may show the entire visible desktop area or may allow selection of a physical area or application running on the presenter's computer.
-The second method relies on an upload and conversion process (most commonly consisting of Microsoft PowerPoint files, other Microsoft Office electronic documents, or Adobe PDF documents).
+Visual materials are typically shown in one of two ways.
+The web conferencing software may show the whole or part of the presenter's computer screen.
+Renderable files (in formats such as PDF or Microsoft PowerPoint) can be displayed by the presenter uploading them and a computer server converting them into a form convenient for streaming.